-My 6 year old son finished 4-week swim camp last week and the teacher said he’s ready for more advanced class when he finished!
-We didn’t sign up for more swim camp though, and he starts science camp from tomorrow.
+My 6-year-old son finished a 4-week swim camp last week and the teacher said he’s ready for a more advanced class when he finished!
+We didn’t sign up for more swim camp though, and he starts science camp tomorrow.
 It’ll be the first time for him to eat lunch at school because his kindergarten was half day.
 I am looking forward to making lunch for him to bring.

 However, to be completely honest I am a bit nervous if I can wake up early enough to prepare his lunch, not sure exactly what to pack, and worried if he’s going to eat everything I pack in a short lunch break… I’m just a worry bug.

 Now today’s recipe.
 Japanese loves seafood and it seems like we eat almost everything from the ocean.
-One of the more common seafood ingredient we enjoy is squid.
-Squids are served many ways, as sashimi and on sushi, deep fried, baked, grilled, and even sold dried as a snack.
-Although squids seem less popular in the US, besides deep fried calamaris, they have great health benefit.
-They are low in fat and calorie and high in protein, and they also reduce cholesterol in blood.
+One of the more common seafood ingredients we enjoy is squid.
+Squids are served in many ways, as sashimi, and on sushi, deep-fried, baked, grilled, and even sold dried as a snack.
+Although squids seem less popular in the US, besides deep-fried calamari, they have great health benefits.
+They are low in fat and calorie and high in protein, and they also reduce cholesterol in the blood.

 The sauce I used to compliment squid is Miso vinaigrette, which is sweet and tart from mirin and rice vinegar.
 The miso flavor provides a nice body to the vinaigrette.
 If you are not a fan of squid, you can simply use this miso vinaigrette for blanched vegetables, sashimi, shabu shabu pork, etc. Hope you will give it a try!